 Aquaponics is the combination of hydroponics and aquaculture.
-Hydroponics is the cultivation of plants on water while Aquaculture is the raising aquatic animals such as fish in tanks.
+Hydroponics is the cultivation of plants on the water while Aquaculture is the raising aquatic animals such as fish in tanks.
 Both aquaculture and hydroponics have some disadvantages.
-Removal of excess nutrients in aquaculture is done on a daily basis hence leading to wastage of water.
+Aquaculture systems replace water frequently.
 On the other hand, hydroponics requires costly nutrients to feed the plants.
 Therefore, Aquaponics solve these problems by converting fish waste into plant nutrients.

-This is the simplest form of Aquaponics, which consists of garden beds filled with porous rocks such as clay pellets.
-The vegetables are planted on these garden beds.
-Water from the fish tank is pumped into the beds via gravity.
+This is the simplest form of aquaponics, which consists of garden beds filled with porous rocks such as clay pellets.
+You then plant the vegetables on these garden beds.
+The system pumps water from the fish tank into the beds via gravity.
 In this case, the plants will access nutrients from this water.
 The rocks hold water for a longer time to allow nutrient uptake into the plants.
 Also, these rocks filter out solid material and biological organisms.
 This prevents contamination of the water that returns to the fish tank.
 The clean water is drained to the container below the bed and then pumped back into the fish tank.

 In this system, series of pipes are placed adjacent to the fish tank.
 In this case, the plants are placed into the holes in these pipes.
 The water in the pipes moves very slowly allowing the plants to access the nutrients.
 The water is pumped back into the fish tank after reaching the end of the pipes.
 However, an extra filtration system is needed to remove biological waste and solid from the water before it is returned to the fish tank.